elilee476/elilee476.github.io/_posts/2025-05-28-Urban-Technology-CDMX.md

 > Area only for women and children

-I would expect (please let me know if I'm wrong!) that most fair-minded readers could agree with the following two propositions regarding this image:

-- Having an institution like this to protect women and children using public transportation would be better than the current status quo in American cities.
-- It is unfortunate to have to resort to such an institution in order to protect women and children.

-Since I think most readers will agree with these statements, I'll spend the remainder of the post discussing corrolaries that I believe follow from them.

-## An attack on NEOLIBERAL Venture Capitalists

 There has been a deterioration of safe living conditions in the United States' urban areas:

 > According to the NCVS, the urban violent-crime rate increased 40% from 2019 to 2023.
 Excluding simple assault, the urban violent-crime rate rose 54% over that span.
 From 2022 to 2023, the urban violent-crime rate didn’t change to a statistically significant degree, so these higher crime rates appear to be the new norm in America’s cities.